Flybell/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Visiting Scholar
-- Communications Strategist
+- Institutional Science Communicator
-- Media/Communications Officer
+- Media and Communications Officer

 # education to show in About widget
 education: